Ecotrust/floodplain-restoration/README.md

 git push
 ```

-Deploy to "stage", our local virtualbox machine.
+Deploy to "stage", our local virtualbox machine from its host.

 ```
 vagrant up